 What is Pruebas Publicadas en Español?

 Pruebas Publicadas en Español (PPE) serves as a comprehensive bibliography to commercially available tests that are published in part or wholly in Spanish.
 Information includes test purpose, test publisher, in-print status, origin, norms, adaptation/translation process, test components available in Spanish, test components available in English, price, test acronym, intended test population, administration times, publication date(s), and test author(s).
-For each test entry, information is presented in Spanish and English.
+For each test entry, information appears in Spanish and English.
 PPE also guides readers to candidly critical test reviews published in the Mental Measurements Yearbook series.
-Return to top of page

 I need more information about a psychometric concept for educational or instructional purposes.
 Where can I find that information?